-☐ Replace air cleaner filter.
+☐ Replace engine air cleaner filter.
 An Emission Control Service.

-DATE ACTUAL SERVICED BY:

-☐ Replace spark plugs.

-☐ Inspect spark plug wires.
+- ☐ Replace spark plugs.
+An Emission Control Service. - ☐ Inspect spark plug wires.
+An Emission Control Service.

 (Continued)

 100,000 Miles (166 000 km) (Continued)

 - ☐ Change automatic transmission fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - Uses such as high performance operation.